-Have you ever finished a painting or craft project and feel like you just spent precious hours or even days on a creative disaster?
-There is nothing about it you like!
-I know I have…
+Have you ever finished a painting or craft project, but felt like you just spent precious hours or even days on a creative disaster?
+I know I have!

 If you had high hopes for your current painting and it turned out so poorly that the only word that comes to mind is “disaster,” what can you do to deal with the angst welling up in you?
 Here are ten tips that will help you handle a creative disaster!

 All right, something unfortunate happened.
 You can pile a ton of guilt and an extra thousand pounds of regret on your back because of this unfortunate occurrence or you can forgive yourself right now, without a moment’s hesitation, before the weight of your guilt and regret drop you to your knees.
 Self-forgiveness is not the same as not owning your part in what you’ve wrought — rather, it is simple kindness and the only way to guarantee second chances.